-Heat rash, which some people call prickly heat or miliaria, is a skin flare that happens after the skin gets too warm.
-These rashes can feel itchy, uncomfortable, and prickly.
+Heat rash, which some people call prickly heat or miliaria, is a skin flare that occurs when sweat glands and ducts become blocked.
+This

-This article gives an overview of heat rash in babies, including pictures to help identify it.
-We also discuss the causes, treatments, and prevention methods.
+This article overviews heat rash in babies, including pictures to help identify it.
+It also outlines causes, treatments, and prevention methods.

 With rashes that cause redness, the redness may be easier to see on light skin and more difficult to see on dark skin, though the process causing the redness is the same.

-For most babies, the only symptom of heat rash is a rash on parts of the body that have had exposure to heat.
+For most babies, the only symptom of heat rash is a rash on parts of the body that have had heat exposure.

-Swaddling, warm clothes, poor ventilation, and being near heat sources such as space heaters can all increase the risk.
-A caregiver might notice a rash on an area of the body that was particularly warm.
+Swaddling, warm clothes, poor ventilation, and being near heat sources, such as space heaters, can all increase the risk.
+A parent or caregiver might notice a rash on an area of the body that became particularly warm.

-In most cases, heat rash clears up fairly quickly and does not cause too much discomfort, so it may not require a trip to the doctor.
+In most cases, heat rash clears up fairly quickly and does not cause too much discomfort, so it may not require medical attention.

 The signs of a heat rash are obvious, especially in hot weather.
-If a caregiver is unsure about a rash, a doctor can usually diagnose the rash based on its appearance.
+If a parent or caregiver is unsure about a rash, a doctor can usually diagnose it according to its appearance.

 Miliaria usually goes away on its own within a few days without treatment.